-- 1. If trenching is used to lay pipeline through historic kelp bed habital, the pipeline construction corridor will be limited to 100 feet in width.
-The applicant shall also submit its plan for anchoring the lay barge specifying the location of poposed anchor sites and methods of placing and removing such anchors for review by Commission staff prior to the start of construction.
+- 1. The applicant shall submit its plan for anchoring the pull barge specifying the location of proposed anchor sites and methods of placing and removing such anchors for review by Commission staff prior to the start of construction.
 This submission should also include the Marine Biology Impact Reduction Plan which shall address the restoration of anchor scars, particularly those within the historic kelp bed.
-Such plan shall also provided for a pre- and post- construction survey of the affected kelp bed and restoration of those portions of the bed adversely affected by construction activities. - 2.
-No blasting will be permitted in the hand bottom habitats in the nearshore portion of the pipeline routes.
-Should such areas be encounted during pipeline construction, Texaco shal submit a new proposed pipeline routing which avoids such areas to the State Lands Commission for its consideration. - 3.
+Such plan shall also provide for a pre- and post-construction survey of the affected kelp bed and restoration of those portions of the bed adversely affected by construction activities. - 2.
+No blasting will be permitted in the hard bottom habitats in the nearshore portion of the pipeline routes.
+Should such areas be encountered during pipeline construction, the applicant shall submit a new proposed pipeline routing which avoids such areas to the State Lands Commission for its consideration. - 3.
 If rerouting of the pipeline proves infeasible, the applicant shall submit its approved Marine Biology Impact Reduction Plan to the Commission staff for its review and acceptance.
-Such plan shall be expanded to include a discussion of the procedures to be followed prior to. during, and after any proposed blasting.
-Such plan shall provide measures to substantially lessen or eliminate potential impacts on marine birds and mammals such as setting off a small charge to temporarily displace birds or mammals from the area, among others.
+Such plan shall be expanded to include a discussion of the procedures to be followed prior to during, and after any proposed blasting.
+Such plan shall provide measures to substantially lessen or eliminate potential impacts on marine birds and mammals such as setting off a small charge or temporarily displace birds or mammals from the area, among others.
 The applicant shall also provide funds to the Commission for the services of a marine biologist to oversee and monitor such blasting. - 4.
 The applicant shall develop a detailed Oil Spill Contingency Plan as specified and submit it to the Commission for its review and acceptance prior to the start of operations.
-The terminal shall not begin operating until the plan has been accepted by the Commission. - 5.
-Minimize the time required for construction. - 6.
-Consider other projects in the region and phase, on time, offshore construction to avoid overlapping preemption of fishing grounds.
+The terminal shall not begin operating until the plan has been accepted by the Commission.